VA Jumbo Loan Limits, Rates And Requirements

 Although the VA doesn’t limit the amount you can borrow, the above formulas are the policy of most lenders when you don’t have full entitlement for standard VA loans.

-Although there’s no uniform number for this because the VA doesn’t limit what you can borrow, most lenders consider a loan to be a jumbo mortgage if it falls above local conforming loan limits.
-Local limits can vary based on the number of units you have and they may be higher in high-cost areas, but the standard limit for a conforming loan on a one-unit property in most areas is $548,250.
-In high-cost areas, this can be as high as $822,375 for a one-unit home.
+While there’s no uniform number for this since the VA doesn’t limit how much you can borrow, most lenders consider a loan to be a jumbo mortgage if it falls above local conforming loan limits.
+Local VA loan limits can vary based on the number of units you have, and they may be higher in high-cost areas, but the standard limit for a conforming loan on a one-unit property in most areas is $726,200 in 2023.
+In high-cost areas, this can be as high as $1,089,300 for a one-unit home.

-All VA loans are nonconforming loans based on the fact that they’re not conventional.
-However, jumbo loans deserve special attention in the nonconforming category because they often require a higher down payment.
-This isn’t necessarily the case with VA jumbo loans.
+Non-VA jumbo loans often require a higher down payment, but this isn’t necessarily the case with VA jumbo loans.

-The other important number to pay attention to is the upper loan limit that lenders have for their VA jumbo loans.
-At Rocket Mortgage®, you can get a VA jumbo loan in any amount up to $1.5 million.
+The other important number to look at is the upper loan limit that lenders have for their VA jumbo loans.
+At Rocket Mortgage, you can get a VA jumbo loan in any amount up to $2 million, assuming you can meet qualification standards.

 What Are The VA Jumbo Loan Requirements?

-We’ll get into down payment requirements below, because that depends on several factors.
-However, in general, standard property and appraisal requirements for all VA loans apply.
-As just a couple of examples:
+In general, standard property and appraisal requirements for all VA loans apply to VA jumbo loans.
+Here are just a couple of examples:

 - The home has to be a primary residence.

-- It has to pass basic inspections for safety and soundness.
-Depending on where you live, something that’s pretty standard for the VA is a pest inspection.
+- The home has to pass basic inspections for safety and soundness.
+Depending on where you live, a VA loan termite inspection may be necessary.

-Although the VA doesn’t set a minimum credit score in order to qualify, lenders can set their own requirements.
-At Rocket Mortgage®, the minimum required FICO® Score to get a standard VA loan is 620 in many cases.
+Although the VA doesn’t set a minimum credit score to qualify, lenders can set their own eligibility requirements.
+At Rocket Mortgage, the minimum required FICO® Score for a standard VA loan is 580, in many cases.
 The minimum score for a VA jumbo loan is 640.
-Having a higher score may enable you to get a lower down payment or avoid one altogether, but we’ll get there in a minute.
+A higher score may enable you to get a lower down payment or avoid one altogether, but we’ll look at this in a minute.

-The other big thing that lenders look at in qualifying you is your debt-to-income ratio (DTI), a comparison of the minimum monthly payments on your revolving and installment debts to your monthly income.
+The other factor that lenders weigh when considering your financial qualifications is your debt-to-income ratio (DTI), a comparison of the minimum monthly payments on your revolving and installment debts to your monthly income.
 In many cases, VA loans allow you to qualify with a slightly higher DTI ratio than you could with many other loan options.
 We qualify clients with a DTI of up to 60%.

 What Are The VA Jumbo Loan Rates?